 Thriving Futures is aimed at whole school intervention, sitting in the 'Mental Health Education' part of the World Health Organisation model for schools.

 The intention is to introduce students (and teachers) to a overview of what mental health is, how good mental health is developed, what can go wrong and how we can do simple things to begin to put that right.
 It is about providing a key knowledge and the language of mental health, so that:

 1. Pupils are able to maintain good mental health in an ever increasing stressful world of exams, social media, peer pressure, negative news, body expectations ...

 2. Students that do need more specialised help, be it through school based intervention or through more specialised services such as CAMHS or CBT programmes, are able to access it more easily

-A more detailed explanation of the research behind Thriving Futures can be found here:
+A more detailed explanation of the research behind Thriving Futures, as published in the Education and Health Journal, can be found here:

 Thriving Futures: A whole school curriculum response to addressing the social and emotional welfare needs of secondary school pupils.